WHAT ARE MIGRAINE HEADACHES?

-It is a neurobiological disorder that involve both neurological and vascular changes in the brain during an attack.
+It is a neurobiological disorder that involves both neurological and vascular changes in the brain during an attack.

-During the headache an artery outside your skull start to enlarge.
+During the headache, an artery outside your skull starts to enlarge.
 This releases a chemical that causes inflammation, severe pain and more enlarging of the artery.

 This prolongs the emptying of the stomach into the small intestines, decrease blood circulation (resulting in cold hands and feet) and heightens the sensitivity to both light and sound.

 Some causes may be an allergic reaction, loud noises, bright lights, stress, lack of sleep, smoking and drinking alcohol and a person menstrual cycle.

 CANDIDATES FOR MIGRAINE HEADACHES

 It is estimated that people between 35 and 55 years of age are the best candidates for getting migraine headaches.

 While 18% of the cases are women only about 6% are men.
 Caucasian and lower income groups tend to be more affected than other groups.

 Migraine is the third most widespread illness in the world.
 There are around 50 million people in the United States alone that complain of headaches each year.

 Migraine is the cause of the loss of millions of dollars each year in time lost by employees from their jobs.